 Traffic from this IPs needs to be allowed through the Organization DMZ firewall and any other intermediate firewalls including the firewall on the computer/s in which Orchestrator application is hosted.

-Please note that this IPs may change going forward as we continue to enhance the product
+Please note that these IPs may change going forward as we continue to enhance the product.

 - An orchestrator user who has read and execute access to relevant processes whose credential will be used from UiPath Apps to talk to Orchestrator

 - If using local robot process execution through robotjs, please ensure robotjs is properly configured using instructions provided at https://robotjs.uipath.com/

 - Ensure that the On-Premise hosted Orchestrator is only accessible through a secure https channel

 - Create a low privilege user in Orchestrator that only has read and execute access to just the desired processes/folders and use that for the integration.